 Welcome back to Week 4 of Five Weeks of Flexitarian Eating!
 We’ve discussed beans, tofu, greens and grains.
 Did you try a grain or green you’ve never had before?
 Did you like it?
 This week requires a decision to be made.
 Are we going to consider dairy and eggs “meat” or not?
 And if so, what do we eat instead?

-In Mark Bittman’s book, VB6: Eat Vegan Before 6:00 to Lose Weight and Restore Your Health . . . for Good (affiliate link), the use of dairy and eggs (and meat of course) is limited to evenings and perhaps the occasional brunch.
+In Mark Bittman’s book, VB6: Eat Vegan Before 6:00 to Lose Weight and Restore Your Health . . . for Good, the use of dairy and eggs (and meat of course) is limited to evenings and perhaps the occasional brunch.
 Tofu is used for morning scrambles and silken tofu is used as a yogurt replacement for a morning smoothie.

-If you’re wondering what you can eat for breakfast and lunch without resorting to eggs and dairy, the VB6 book has a ton of recipes and ideas, including some savory ones you may never have considered for starting the day.
-Start with some oatmeal and a little fruit and go from there.
-I love a banana based smoothie, too.
-Try this one with cherries and oatmeal:
+If you’re wondering what you can eat for breakfast and lunch without resorting to eggs and dairy, try eating grains.
+The porridge shown above has bulgur, dates and pistachios.
+The VB6 book has a ton of recipes and ideas, including some savory oatmeals you may never have considered for starting the day.
+There are two in this post.
+The one shown below has edamame, green onion and soy sauce.

-Mark Bittman’s VB6 differs from Dawn Jackson Blatner’s Flexitarian Diet (affiliate links) in that Bittman is fairly strict during the day, but relaxes for the evening meal and allows himself to eat meat.
+Mark Bittman’s VB6 differs from Dawn Jackson Blatner’s Flexitarian Diet in that Bittman is fairly strict during the day, but relaxes for the evening meal and allows himself to eat animal based ingredients.
 He found over time his desire to go crazy in the evening diminished.
 In contrast, Ms. Blatner allows eggs and cheese on a regular basis but eats actual meat less frequently, only a few times a month.